cicsdev/cics-java-osgi-jdbc/README.md

 ```

 ### Configure the JVM Profile
 Configure the JVM profile of the OSGi JVM server to include the Db2 driver JARs in the `OSGI_BUNDLES` environment variable and the Db2 library in the `LIBRARY_SUFFIX` environment variable.

+> Note: The same of your JVM profile MUST be DFHOSGI

 ```
 DB2_PATH=/usr/lpp/db2v12